-Stay at home orders across the world right now mean that we can’t go to our favorite craft stores and get to work on our next projects.
-What if the next project, though, was hiding in the back of your closet, like that dress you wore exactly once two years ago?
+If you can’t go to your favorite craft stores and get to work on your next project, it’s not as big of a problem as it seems.
+All you need is what’s hiding in the back of your closet, like that dress you wore exactly once two years ago.
 What you have at home already can be as effective an organizer as any, so here are five ways to organize with shoeboxes.

 Round Up curated and written by Brad Gandy, Organized*ish Community Manager